Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_REDBrick.rst

 Fit the holder to the touchscreen:

-* Realign the four 12mm bolts and the distance between the two 150mm MakerBeams to fit the four holes in the touchscreen.
+* Realign the four 12mm bolts and the distance between the two 150mm MakerBeams to fit the bolts into the four holes of the touchscreen.
 * Secure the touchscreen on the four 12mm bolts with four lock nuts.
 Don't fully tighten the lock nuts to avoid putting to much mechanical stress on the touchscreen.